AI Security Workflows: Automated Vulnerability Management

 It's fast.
 What takes a developer hours of context-switching takes an agent minutes of focused execution.

-The concern that AI produces insecure code assumes AI operates without guardrails.
-But when you build security into the workflow, AI becomes the most consistent security engineer you've ever had.
+The worry that AI produces insecure code assumes AI runs without guardrails.
+Build security into the workflow and AI becomes the most consistent security engineer on your team.

 Start simple.
 Add /security-review to your development workflow.
 Run it after every feature, before every PR.